-• DesignFunctionType (from FunctionModeling)
+DesignFunctionType (from FunctionModeling)

-The HardwareFunctionType is the transfer function for the identified HardwareComponentType or a specification of an intended transfer function.
-HardwareFunctionType types DesignFunctionPrototypes in the FunctionalDesignArchitecture.
-The ports of such DesignFunctionPrototypes are typically connected to a plant model with ClampConnectors.
+The HardwareFunctionType is the transfer function for the identified HardwareComponentType or specification intended transfer function.
+HardwareFunctionType of an types DesignFunctionPrototypes in the FunctionalDesignArchitecture.
+The ports such of DesignFunctionPrototypes are typically connected to a plant model with ClampConnectors.

-DesignFunctionPrototypes typed by HardwareFunctionType may be allocated to HardwareComponents in which case the HardwareFunctionType must match the HardwareFunctionType of the target HardwareComponent.
-Typically, the same HardwareFunctionType types the prototype that is allocated to its target HardwareComponent.
+HardwareFunctionType DesignFunctionPrototypes typed bν may be allocated to HardwareComponents the HardwareFunctionType in which case must match the HardwareComponent.
+HardwareFunctionType the target same of Typically, the HardwareFunctionType types the prototype that is allocated to its target HardwareComponent.